-And this isn’t just a trend — the global vehicle tracking device industry is growing quickly, valued at $2.34 billion in 2023 and expected to nearly triple by 2032.
+And this isn’t just a trend — the global vehicle tracking device industry is growing quickly, valued at $3.27 billion in 2026 and expected to more than double by 2034.
 This means more and more companies are now turning to GPS tracking.
-See the nine best truck GPS providers that can help you improve efficiency, cut costs, and stay ahead of the competition.
+See the ten best truck GPS providers that can help you improve efficiency, cut costs, and stay ahead of the competition.

 Best truck GPS tools comparison